Topiramate for Alcohol Use Disorder

 Side Effects

-Acute angle-closure glaucoma: Rare but serious.
+This is rare but serious.
 Topiramate can cause acute myopia and secondary angle-closure glaucoma, typically within the first month of treatment.
-Symptoms include sudden vision change or eye pain.
-This requires immediate discontinuation and ophthalmologic evaluation.
+Patients should be instructed to seek immediate evaluation for any sudden vision changes or eye pain.
+This is a contraindication to continued use if it occurs.

 Contraindications and Cautions

-Pregnancy: Topiramate is associated with an increased risk of oral clefts (cleft lip and/or palate) in infants exposed in the first trimester.
-It is classified as Pregnancy Category D. Women of childbearing potential should use effective contraception — and this is complicated by the drug interaction with oral contraceptives described below.
-This is a serious teratogenicity concern that must be discussed explicitly.
+Pregnancy.
+Topiramate carries a Category D pregnancy designation.
+It is associated with an increased risk of oral clefts (cleft lip and/or palate) in infants exposed during the first trimester.
+Women of childbearing potential should use effective contraception — with the important caveat that topiramate reduces the efficacy of oral contraceptives at higher doses (see Drug Interactions).
+This is a serious concern that requires explicit counseling.

-Hypersensitivity: Topiramate is a sulfamate-substituted monosaccharide.
-Patients with known hypersensitivity to topiramate or sulfa-containing compounds should not receive it.
+Hypersensitivity.
+Topiramate is a sulfamate-substituted monosaccharide.
+Patients with known hypersensitivity to topiramate or sulfa-containing compounds should not use it.

 Drug Interactions

-CNS depressants: Additive central nervous system depression with alcohol, benzodiazepines, opioids, and other sedating medications.
-This is particularly relevant in AUD patients who may be using multiple substances.
+CNS depressants.
+Topiramate has additive CNS depressant effects when combined with alcohol, benzodiazepines, opioids, or other sedating medications.
+This is particularly relevant in AUD, where patients may be using alcohol concurrently during early treatment.

-Carbonic anhydrase inhibitors (e.g., acetazolamide, zonisamide, methazolamide): Concurrent use increases the risk of kidney stones and metabolic acidosis.
-Avoid combination when possible.
+Carbonic anhydrase inhibitors.
+Combining topiramate with other carbonic anhydrase inhibitors (such as acetazolamide or zonisamide) increases the risk of kidney stones and metabolic acidosis.

-Phenytoin and carbamazepine: These enzyme-inducing antiepileptics can reduce topiramate plasma levels, potentially requiring dose adjustment.
-Topiramate can also increase phenytoin levels.
+Antiepileptic drugs.
+Phenytoin and carbamazepine are enzyme inducers that can reduce topiramate plasma levels, potentially reducing efficacy.
+Conversely, topiramate can increase phenytoin levels.

 When to Choose Topiramate

-Patients with comorbid migraine: Topiramate is FDA-approved for migraine prophylaxis.
-A patient with both AUD and migraine has two evidence-based indications for the same medication — a compelling clinical scenario.
-The corpus does not contain direct evidence for this dual-indication population, but the mechanistic rationale is strong.
+Patients with comorbid migraine.
+Topiramate is FDA-approved for migraine prophylaxis.
+For a patient with both AUD and migraine, topiramate offers the opportunity to address both conditions with a single medication.
+The corpus does not contain direct data on this population, but the clinical logic is sound.

 Real-World Underutilization